 Maybe you’ve noticed that your veins seem a little bit more visible lately.
 Or, maybe they’ve been visible for months—you’ve just learned how to cover them up and hide them from others.
-It’s a common misconception that varicose veins or spider veins can be simply covered up and ignored.
-While they can sometimes be a simple cosmetic issue that makes some individuals self-aware, they often signify a much deeper health problem.
+It’s a common misconception that varicose veins, or spider veins can be simply covered up and ignored.
+While they can sometimes be a simple cosmetic issue that make some individuals self-aware, they often signify a much deeper health problem.
 Is the problem big enough to see a vascular surgeon in Orlando?
 Generally, yes.
 The Central Florida Vein & Vascular Center is here to share what causes varicose veins, and the reason why they are often more than an ignorable cosmetic issue.

 Chronic Venous Insufficiency